Pro-Beijing candidates sweep victories at Hong Kong polls | Politics

 All candidates were also vetted by a largely pro-Beijing committee before they could be nominated.

+''This is a different one from the previous one, therefore you cannot compare directly.
+And I believe that with the new system, people need time to get used to that."
+The opposition camp has criticised the elections, with the largest pro-democracy party, the Democratic Party, fielding no candidates for the first time since the 1997 handover.

-Lam said she expects that work with the 90 legislators would continue to be "very exciting" because they have different opinions on many social issues.
+Lam said she expects that work with the 90 legislators will be "very exciting" because they have different opinions on many social issues.

-Lam is expected to travel to Beijing later Monday on a duty-reporting trip, which she says is to give a full account to Beijing on the latest political and economic situation in Hong Kong.
+Lam was expected to travel to Beijing later Monday on a duty-reporting trip, which she says is to give a full account to Beijing of the latest political and economic situation in Hong Kong.

 "I expect to cover a wide range of issues on this particular duty visit because through two very decisive acts of the central authorities, Hong Kong is now back on the right track of one country, two systems,'" she said.